kenkin360/VariadicGenericsSample/README.md

 # VariadicGenericsSample
-This is my answer of a question on stackoverflow.com:
+This is my answer to a question on stackoverflow.com:

 https://stackoverflow.com/questions/6844890/simulate-variadic-templates-in-c-sharp/47948977#47948977